 Handicap International helps ensure people with disabilities have access to basic services and rehabilitation and are involved in their social and economic environments.
-Present in Burundi since 1992, Handicap International currently employs 60 national staff members and six expatriates.
+Present in Burundi since 1992, Handicap International currently employs 60 national staff members and eight expatriates.

 Burundi is a small, densely populated, landlocked, and resource-poor country.
 More than 80% of the population lives on less than $1 per day.
 Between 1993 and 2005, on-going ethnic conflict and civil war in Burundi caused more than 200,000 people to flee the country and thousands more to become internally displaced.
 The conflict left many people injured and the country is still rebuilding infrastructure and trying to overcome the effects of long-term violence.